Tommy La Stella Player Props: Mariners vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective nine K/9, which ranks 13th in the league.
+- The Cardinals pitching staff is 12th in the league with a collective nine strikeouts per nine innings.

-- The Cardinals have the 19th-ranked team ERA among all MLB pitching staffs (4.70).
+- The Cardinals' 4.74 team ERA ranks 20th across all league pitching staffs.

-- Cardinals pitchers combine to rank 17th in baseball in home runs surrendered (23 total, 1.2 per game).
+- The Cardinals rank 19th in baseball in home runs allowed (25 total, 1.2 per game).

-- The Cardinals will send Mikolas (0-1) out to make his fifth start of the season.
-He is 0-1 with an 8.10 ERA and 19 strikeouts through 20 2/3 innings pitched.
+- Flaherty makes the start for the Cardinals, his fifth of the season.
+He is 1-2 with a 2.95 ERA and 17 strikeouts in 21 1/3 innings pitched.

-- The righty's last time out was on Sunday against the Pittsburgh Pirates, when he went 5 2/3 innings, surrendering two earned runs while allowing seven hits.
+- The right-hander's most recent time out was on Monday against the Arizona Diamondbacks, when he threw six innings, surrendering four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.